Vitols999/QMS-WIKI/DocGisDatabaseAddRemove.md

 ### MySQL (>= 5.6.5)

 To use MySQL as database you need to enter some commands on the server first.
-To enter the MySQL console from the command line you do:
+To enter the MySQL console from the commandline you do:

 ```bash